-- See estimated costs for extending break duration. - There is potentially slightly more costs associated with facilities being open and having access to sports equipment - this may require more staff to supervise (e.g., > £10,000 per year) - The school may need to purchase new or additional sports equipment to enable this policy change to be successful.
+- See estimated costs for 'extending break time duration'. - There is potentially slightly more costs associated with facilities being open and having access to sports equipment this may require more staff to supervise (e.g., > £10,000 per year) - The school may require purchasing new or additional sports equipment to enable this policy to be successful.